Duncan-Britt/Splice-Lang/README.md

 </head>
 ```

-Call `Splice.render` with CSS selectors for your template source and destination element to render your template in the DOM.
+Call `Splice.render` with CSS selectors for your template source and destination elements to render your template in the DOM.

 ```javascript
 Splice.render(yourData, "#template-src", "#destination");